TuyaInc/tuya_gw_link_sdk/readme.md

 ## overview

-TUYA_IPC_SDK is an integrated library&APIs, primarily for developing TUYA gateway products: Zigbee gateway, ZWAVE gateway and so on.
+tuya_gw_link_sdk is an integrated library&APIs, primarily for developing TUYA gateway products: Zigbee gateway, ZWAVE gateway and so on.

 feature :